missreya/text-keyword-statistics/README.md

 ## Project Information
-- Input one or more text files along with a keyword file which outputs a file with text statistics and keyword counts
+- This script will take all text files along with a keyword file and generate files with text statistics and keyword counts per file
 - Refer to **ds-swe-tech-assessment-prompt.md** for all information

 ## Outline